The static type (“fixed”)

 * Ages 10 and up welcome

-Students will learn the foundations of dance trapeze and aerial hoop, such as how to mount, dismount along with basic poses and transitions.
-Movements at level 1 can be applied to both apparatuses.
-This course will help you to determine what apparatus you'll want to explore.
+Students will learn the foundations of dance trapeze, such as how to mount, dismount along with basic poses and transitions.
+Short sequences may also be explored.
 60 minutes.

 In Level 2 dance trapeze will have you explore rotations and moves incorporating the ropes.
 Expect to spend time conditioning the core and shoulders to gain greater strength and range of motion.
 You will also begin working on sequences to gain stamina.
 Must have completed level 1 requirements.
 60 Minutes.